rsyncOSX/photosbythomas/content/posts/Spurveugle.md

 lightgallery: true
 ---

-Luscinia svecica or [Eurasian pygmy owl - Wikipedia](https://en.wikipedia.org/wiki/Eurasian_pygmy_owl) at Vikveien (Horten), Norway November 2022.
+Glaucidium passerinum or [Eurasian pygmy owl - Wikipedia](https://en.wikipedia.org/wiki/Eurasian_pygmy_owl) at Vikveien (Horten), Norway November 2022.

 By click on a photo you can enlarge and browse through all photos in this page by using the browser.